ribizli/ngx-image2dataurl/README.md

  - `resize.quality`: default: `0.7`
  - `resize.type`: default: as the original image
  - `allowedExtensions`: default: undefined
+ - `bgColor`: default: undefined

 Resize algorithm ensures, that the resized image can fit into the specified `resize.maxHeight x resize.maxWidth` size.

 Allowed extensions array (e.g. `['jpg', 'jpeg', 'png']`; case insensitive): if specified and an input file has different extension the `(imageSelected)` event is fired with the error field set to 'Extension Not Allowed'.
 `dataURL` and `resize` not calculated at all.

+`bgColor` is an optional parameter to force a certain color when 'flattening' transparent images, as the default background color is black and this may be undesirable).

 ## Multi-Injector `IMAGE_FILE_PROCESSOR` as `ImageFileProcessor`